Unity-Technologies/articulations-robot-demo/README.md

 <img width="500px" src="images/articulation_base.png">

 The successive `ArticulationBody` components on your robot arm are much more customizable.
+We will dive into these settings next.

 <img width="500px" src="images/articulation_other.png">